SunCCNY/NAIRR-SMLM/2DGauss_FFL_LD/README.md

 ![Alt text](https://github.com/SolnBenchmark/Benchmark/blob/master/2DGauss_SESF/Doc/FrameCoordinates.png)

+## 7. Codes
+All the codes that generate the datasets are in the folder: **Codes**

+A researcher can modify the parameters to generate desired datasets with acknowledging of the codes in a publication.

 # References
 [1] Y. Sun, "Localization precision of stochastic optical localization nanoscopy using single frames," J. Biomed.
 Optics, 18(11), 111418-14(2013).